grantemsley/MultiPoolMiner/README.txt

 When using advanced per pool configuration, it is possible to add a penalty factor for a specific pool.
 This simply adds a multiplicator on estimations presented by the pool.

+The default pool config might look like this:

+    "ZpoolCoins": {
+        "Worker": "$WorkerName",
+        "BTC": "$Wallet"
+    }

+To limit mining to well defined coins add a line like "PricePenaltyFactor":  [factor from 0.01 to 1]

 E.g. You feel like a pool is exaggerating its estimations by 10% - Set PricePenaltyFactor to 0.9:

     "ZpoolCoins": {